mohammed1O/Sentiment-Analysis-Reviews/README.md

-Sentiment Analysis for Amazon Reviews
+## Sentiment Analysis of Reviews Using VADER and RoBERTa
 Environment Setup and Dependencies
 To run the project, ensure you have the following dependencies installed: